Home

 Hyder and Stewart B.C. host International Days July 1st to 4th every year, providing many fun filled activities including parades and pancake breakfasts, children’s games and scavenger hunt, a slo-pitch tournament and fireworks on the 4th of July.
 The two towns also work together on the International Rodeo held on the second weekend in June.

-Hyder Alaska Bear ViewingHyder Alaska Bear Viewing
+Hyder Alaska Bear ViewingHyder Alaska Glacier

 Gas Price Ticker For: